The urgent need for sustainable digital design

 - One hour of video streaming in Europe generates approximately 55 gCO2e

-- 164 digital companies reported 581 TWh consumption in 2023—2.1% of global electricity
+- 164 digital companies reported 581 TWh consumption in 2023, representing 2.1% of global electricity

-Sustainable design delivers measurable business results beyond environmental benefits:
+Sustainable design delivers measurable business results beyond environmental benefits.

-Core Principles of Sustainable UX Design
+Core principles of sustainable UX design

-Efficiency and Performance Optimization
+Efficiency and performance optimization

 Efficient code and optimized assets reduce computational load and energy consumption at the source.